 Ninja Pirate Zombie Robot: By the end of the series, Pyanfar is a political heavyweight in her own race, a Personage of the mahendo'sat, and the supreme commander of all kif.

 Obstructive Bureaucrat: The entire leadership of the hani, apparently.
-Almost leads to them Dying Like Animals, ostriches in this case, as they keep on bickering about Chanur's lawbreaking as a kif fleet races towards them.
 It helps that the entire species was given its technology recently by the mahendo'sat and the on-world culture has not caught up with the realities of interstellar politics.
 They're still largely divided into a bunch of feudal clans.

 Planetary Nation: Averted.
 The hani homeworld is noted to have multiple countries and languages.

 Ragtag Bunch of Misfits: In the first four books, Pyanfar's all-female-hani crew takes on her husband, Tully the male human, and a kif named Skukkuk.

 Starfish Aliens: The feline hani, apelike mahendo'sat, and doglike kif are the only anthropomorphic species.
 The insectoid stsho have three genders and switch between them when stressed.
 Two (three?) others breathe methane instead of oxygen: the serpentine tc'a, who think with six brain lobes at once and reproduce when stressed and have symbiotic little bundles of sticks living on them, and the technologically superior knnn, black balls of hair that not even the tc'a can understand.

 Starfish Language: The knnn howl signals that nobody seems able to translate, while the tc'a communicate in matrices that can be translated along several different directions thanks to their brain structure.

 The Pirates Who Don't Do Anything: Somewhat averted.
 Whenever possible, the crews try to get some trading in while gallivanting around Compact space, but a lot of other things take priority.